sanisjon/Triangulace/README.md

 - **Single-threaded polygon triangulation**: Implementation of the polygon triangulation algorithm using a single thread.
 - **Multi-threaded polygon triangulation**: Implementation of the polygon triangulation algorithm using multiple threads for improved performance.
+- **Polygon generator**: Random polygon generator driverd by user inputs sutch ass min/max height, number of wertecies
 - **Performance comparison**: Tools to compare the execution time of single-threaded and multi-threaded implementations.
 - **SVG visualization**: Generation of SVG files to visualize the triangulated polygons.

+## Classes and Functions
+**Graph**
+- Represents the overall polygon data structure holding all polygon attributes

+**ThreadGraph**
+- A multithreaded version of the Graph class

+**Vertex**
+- Represents a point in the plane, holding information about its coordinates and a unique name.

+**Triangle**
+- Contains 3 polygon vertices; it is the product of the triangulation process.

+**DataHelper**
+- Helper class for running code comparison and listing to the Console.

 ## SVG Visualization